 If you would like to improve the look or function of your nose, you may be considering a “nose job,” technically called rhinoplasty.
-Based in Toronto, Dr. Richard Rival has earned a reputation as one of the top rhinoplasty surgeons in the region because he creates natural-looking results that enhance facial balance and harmony without evidence of plastic surgery.
+Women and men looking for the best rhinoplasty surgeon in Toronto usually choose Dr. Richard Rival, who’s earned that reputation because he creates natural-looking results that enhance facial balance and harmony without evidence of plastic surgery.

 Results That Speak for Themselves

 Dr. Rival is a facial plastic surgeon whose results are a testament to his experience and technique.
 Browse our photo gallery to see more of Dr. Rival’s actual patients.

 If you are in good health and want to improve the appearance of your nose, you may be a good candidate for rhinoplasty.
 Even though there is no upper age limit for having rhinoplasty, younger patients may be advised to wait until they are 14 or 15 (when the nose is fully developed) before undergoing the procedure.

 Each rhinoplasty is unique, but some of the common concerns that bring patients to Dr. Rival include:

 - A nose that is too large or small

 - A hump or bump on the bridge of the nose

 - Nostrils that are too wide or narrow, or asymmetrical